zalandoresearch/pytorch-ts/README.md

 from pts.dataset import to_pandas
 ```

-This simple example illustrates how to train a model from GluonTS on some data, and then use it to make predictions.
+This simple example illustrates how to train a model on some data, and then use it to make predictions.
 As a first step, we need to collect some data: in this example we will use the volume of tweets mentioning the AMZN ticker symbol.

 ```python